1918 World Series: Game 4

 Sunday the 8th was a travel day.
 The teams didn't arrive in Boston until the next day, shortly before the start of Game 4 that same day.
 The Cubs tied it in the eighth, ending Ruth's World Series scoreless inning streak on hits by Charlie Hollocher and Les Mann; but the Red Sox won it in the home half of the inning on a passed ball by Killefer and a wild throw by relief pitcher Phil Douglas, scoring Schang for a 3–2 victory and a 3–1 series lead.

 Starting pitcher Babe Ruth batted sixth for the Red Sox in Game 4.
 He remained the last starting pitcher in World Series history to bat other than ninth in the batting order until Zack Greinke batted eighth for the Houston Astros in Game 4 of the 2021 World Series.

 Game 5

 Vaughn finally earned a Series victory in Game 5 with a five-hit shutout, as the Cubs rallied back for a 3–0 victory.
 Dode Paskert's two-run double in the top of the eighth sealed the deal for the Chicagoans after Mann had knocked in the first run in the top of the third.

 Game 6

 Attendance for Game 6 at Fenway on Wednesday, September 11, was down from over 24,000 on Tuesday to a mere 15,238, but the Red Sox went home happy.
-Max Flack's third-inning error allowed two Sox runs to score, which were all they needed for a 2–1 victory and the World's Championship of 1918 behind Carl Mays' second win of the Series, a complete game three-hitter.
+In the 3rd inning, having base runners on third and second through a series of walks and groundouts, George Whiteman (in what ended up being his final game) hit a line drive to right field that Max Flack misplayed in the field that resulted in two runs for Boston.
+Fred Merkle hit a single to narrow the score for Chicago to 2-1 in the 4th but the Cubs were held scoreless from there as Carl Mays threw a complete game three-hitter, with Les Mann grounding out to the second baseman to end the game and World Series.